 A lover of music from across a wide range of genres, Jamie has a particular soft spot for folk after (or perhaps despite) a childhood of trailing around music and dance festivals with his parents.

-While his peers engaged in various teenage pursuits in their darkened bedrooms, Jamie vented the early portion of his existential angst on an accordion: not with a knife, but teaching himself to play one, largely by means of listening to and emulating the tunes and techniques of Sharon Shannon, Michael McGoldrick, Shooglenifty, Lunasa and many others.
+While his peers engaged in more conventional teenage pursuits in their darkened bedrooms, Jamie vented the early portion of his existential angst on an accordion: not with a knife, but teaching himself to play one, largely by means of listening to and emulating the tunes and techniques of Sharon Shannon, Michael McGoldrick, Shooglenifty, Lunasa and many others.
 Happily, he had enough existential angst left over to sustain a career as a musician later on.

-All musicians need other interests too, and as well as books and films, current affairs amd technology, Jamie has a real passion for eating good food.
+All musicians need other interests too, and as well as books and films, current affairs and technology, Jamie has a real passion for eating good food.
 If you had married Grainne, so would you.

 Oli - The Icing